Mesothelioma / Asbestos by State / Texas

 Port Freeport

+Port Freeport, one of the largest employers in the area, has a long history of shipbuilding and ship repair, which includes the use of asbestos.
 An act of the Texas Legislature authorized Port Freeport as an independent governmental body in 1925.
 The port sits along the Gulf Coast on over 7,500 acres of land.
-The Port is accessible for both national and international business and is one of the largest employers in the area.
+The Port is accessible for national and international businesses and is one of the largest employers in the area.
 Port Freeport builds, maintains, and repairs a variety of different vessels.
 Throughout its long history, asbestos was used in the construction of ships and exposed many employees.

 Evaluate My Case